 We encourage writers to study at the level at which you feel most comfortable.
 Here is a basic guideline to help you choose:

-Level I – You have never taken a creative writing class before, you have never taken a class in the genre (fiction, nonfiction, or poetry) for which you will register, or you are still in your first year of writing study in this genre.
+Beginner – You have never taken a creative writing class before, you have never taken a class in the genre (fiction, nonfiction, or poetry) for which you will register, or you are still in your first year of writing study in this genre.
 You may not yet have decided whether you are most interested in fiction, nonfiction, poetry or other genres like screenwriting or writing for children, so a general course like Introduction to Creative Writing is best for you.
 You will spend some of your class time engaged in writing exercises and some time discussing work you have drafted at home.
-See Level I Classes.
+See Beginner Classes.

 Note: Classes for which a level is not specified are open to anyone, and the instructor will adapt her or his feedback to your level.
 Don’t be afraid!